CenturyLinkCloud/PublicKB/Servers/using-a-software-defined-virtual-nassan-on-centurylink-cloud.md

     ![storage pool created and online](../images/using-a-software-defined-virtual-nassan-on-centurylink-cloud-05.png)

 5. If you plan to deliver iSCSI volumes you need to establish an create an iSCSI Target on the SoftNAS.
-Navigate to iSCSI Lun Targets in the SoftNAS StorageCenter and create a new target. the Default option 'Don't Create new LUN' is adequate as these will be created later.
+Navigate to iSCSI Lun Targets in the SoftNAS StorageCenter and create a new target.
+The Default option 'Don't Create new LUN' is adequate as these will be created later.

     ![create iscsi target](../images/using-a-software-defined-virtual-nassan-on-centurylink-cloud-06.png)